Excel VBA Round Function

 I hope you have used the ROUND function in the worksheet.
 In VBA too we can use this function but we have a difference with these functions.
 We will see the difference between these two functions later in this article.

-Take a look at the formula of ROUND function in VBA.
+Take a look at the syntax of the Round function.

 Number: This is the number we are trying to round.